upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

   **Appendix**
 * Added `(TODO)` and `(WIP)` prefixes to the Reference
 * Added Sharing section back to the Introduction
+* Moved the TODO from the README.md to the About page
 * Fixed a few bad links
 * Minor typograpgical fixes